Grant Enfinger: NASCAR

 On October 1, 2021, GMS Racing announced that Enfinger would return to the team in 2022 and drive their No. 23 truck full-time in 2022 and 2023, replacing Chase Purdy.
 Champion Power Equipment will also move with Enfinger from ThorSport Racing and CR7 Motorsports and sponsor him at GMS for the majority of both years.

-Enfinger began the 2022 season with a 29th place finish at Daytona.
+Enfinger began the 2022 season with a 29th-place finish at Daytona.
 He scored three top-fives and seven top-ten finishes to make the playoffs.
 During the playoffs, Enfinger scored his first win of the season at Indianapolis Raceway Park.

-Enfinger started the 2023 season with a fifth place finish at Daytona.
+Enfinger started the 2023 season with a fifth-place finish at Daytona.
 He scored wins at Kansas, Gateway and Milwaukee.
 Enfinger's consistency during the season allowed him to make the Playoffs.
 Enfinger finished fourth at Homestead to make the Championship 4.
 He finished sixth at Phoenix and second in the final points standings.

 Enfinger also returned to ARCA in 2023, driving the No. 97 car for CR7 Motorsports, who he drove part-time for in the Truck Series in 2021, in the race at Charlotte.

 On June 8, 2023, Legacy Motor Club announced that Noah Gragson would not run the race at Sonoma due to experiencing concussion-like symptoms after his crash in the previous week's race at Gateway.
 Enfinger, who drives for LMC co-owner Maury Gallagher's GMS Racing team in the Truck Series, was selected to fill in for Gragson in the No. 42 car.
 He would make his Cup Series debut and first Cup Series attempt since he failed to qualify for the season-finale at Homestead in 2011.
 Enfinger would finish 26th.

 Enfinger's No. 9 truck at Las Vegas Motor Speedway in 2024.

+Enfinger's No. 9 truck at Lime Rock Park in 2026.

 On December 12, 2023, it was announced that Enfinger will return to CR7 Motorsports and run full-time for the team in 2024, driving their No. 9 truck.
 He previously ran part-time for the team in 2021.
 Enfinger started the 2024 season with a 17th-place finish at Daytona.
 Despite not scoring a win during the regular season, he stayed consistent with five top-fives and eight top-ten finishes to make the playoffs.
 Enfinger gave CR7 its first win at Talladega and made the Championship 4.
 He followed it up with another win at Homestead.